beanstalkd/beanstalk4py/README.md

 beanstalk4py
 ============

-beanstalk4py is crossplatform implementation on Python beanstalkd protocol.
+beanstalk4py is crossplatform implementation on Python beanstalkd protocol based on Twisted Framework.

 Let's look on put example: